 The second alternative placed a higher emphasis on trips by making it a richer card with the addition of an image related to that city/country.
 Though it conveyed that trips were higher in the hierarchy, if the user had multiple trips made, the image card would take up a lot of the available height reducing the amount of information which can be displayed at first glance.

 Iterating on these ideas led us towards an interface which used a tabbed navigation, with Trips being the first tab followed by swipe gestures to reach the other sectors.
 This also meant that when a user tapped the Shortlists icon from any sector's page, it would take them to that tab directly.
 This ensured consistency while educating users about how trips could assist them with the itinerary planning process.

 The nudges were made to tackle the problem statement directly, allowing for smart suggestions to customers while they've shortlisted other sectors to a city.
 Three suggestions at three different price points are shown with an option to see more.

-The major advantage of this approach was that it followed a temporal order of the trip, but the disadvantages included a lot of redundant information on each card which could be grouped together to reduce information overload.
+The major advantage of Exploration 1 was that it followed a temporal order of the trip, but the disadvantages included a lot of redundant information on each card which could be grouped together to reduce information overload.
 Moreover, this design was drastically different from any design patterns currently being used in the app.